Resistance bands add so many benefits to your exercises.

 The thickness of resistance bands often indicates how suitable they are for certain kinds of exercises.

-What are the benefits of using resistance bands for exercises?
+In this post, we’ll discuss the benefits of using resistance bands for your exercise routines.

 1. Engages more muscles with good form

-Especially muscles that you would otherwise not engage on a day to day basis.
+Especially muscles that you would otherwise not engage in on a day-to-day basis.

 In general, for each exercise, you’ll have the stabilizer muscles and the primary muscles.